EliasBN/todo/guides/backend.md

     This will create a table which contains each todoitem, residing in the different lists.
       `$ sequelize model:create --name TodoItem --attributes content:string,complete:boolean`

+    If installing this on a windows pc you may have to add sequalize to your PATH enviroment variable.

 5. Start the application with npm start
    `$ npm start:dev` This will run the development server referenced above

-6. Visit localhost:8000 to see the result.
+6. Visit localhost:3000 to see the result.

 # How it's built